 - Preparation of a detailed written report

-- Final parent meeting, about 1.5 hours
+- Final parent meeting, 60 to 90 minutes

 Abbreviated EvaluationsOccasionally, a parent will request an abbreviated evaluation, such as "IQ testing only," "an ADHD screening" or "Reading Testing only."
 Although we certainly evaluate intelligence, attention and reading as part of comprehensive testing, we do not recommend abbreviated evaluations that focus narrowly on these concerns.